Pulmonaria Trevi Fountain Description

 Winterizing: Can allow the plant to die back in winter, and remove damaged or dead foliage in early spring to make way for fresh spring growth.

-Maintenance & Pruning: Try to keep these plants in an open, airy position with no night time or overhead watering to mimimize risk of mildew.
+Maintenance & pruning: Try to keep these plants in an open, airy position with no night time or overhead watering to minimize risk of mildew.
 Remove flower stems immediately after bloom.
 Plants can be cut back hard immediately after blooming to rejuvenate the leaves, which will then remain attractive all season.
 Evergreen in mild winter regions.
 Divide plants in fall if they become too crowded.

 ReviewsBe the first to write a review